© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maen Serth, Esgair Dderw is a scheduled monument protected by Cadw under reference RD043.
 View the official record →

-Maen Serth, Esgair Dderw is a standing stone located in Radnorshire, Wales, with origins in the medieval period.
+Maen Serth, Esgair Dderw is a standing stone located in Radnorshire, Wales, which dates to the medieval period and served ritual, religious, and funerary functions within the local community.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD043.

 Maen Serth, Esgair Dderw dates from the medieval period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maen Serth, Esgair Dderw is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD043.